 - Peel the carrot, then get your cucumber, slice it in half length-ways and the use a spoon to scoop out the core.
 From there cut the carrot and cucumber into little matchsticks (julienne).
 Slice the radishes, then put all your chopped veg in a bowl.

 - Put the water, rice wine vinegar, a pinch of salt and your sugar in a pot then bring to a boil on the stove.
 As soon as the mixture is boiling, turn the heat off.
-Pour into the the bowl with the veg.
+Pour into the bowl with the veg.
 Give everything a good mix and set aside.

-- Put your pork, your breadcrumbs, your egg, half of your finely chopped garlic and half of your finely chopped ginger in bowl.
+- Put your pork, your breadcrumbs, your egg, half of your finely chopped garlic and half of your finely chopped ginger in a bowl.
 Then mix together with your clean hands until well combined.